sansmoraxz/godm/README.md

 - Non resumable.
 It's still a work in progress.
 Resumable downloads will be added in the future.
 - CLI.
 This is purely CLI app.
 No GUI as of yet.
 - Using golang context is still a work in progress.
+- If a chunk fails to download, it will retry downloading that chunk again.